Mosiacsoft/mu-pipelines-doc/docs/destination-command/destinationCSV.md

 ### **Related Commands**

-- **SourceCSV**: Reads data from a CSV file and uses it as input for your data pipeline.
+- **IngestCSV**: Reads data from a CSV file and uses it as input for your data pipeline.
 This command is helpful when you're looking to ingest data from CSV files for further processing.

-- **FileSinkCommand**: For writing data to files in various formats like Parquet, JSON, etc. Use this command when working with other file formats, and it supports a variety of output destinations.

-- **TransformCommand**: Used to apply transformations to data before writing it to a destination like CSV.
-This command allows you to modify data structures, clean data, or perform computations before it reaches its destination.